Abandoned & Little-Known Airfields:

 including what was in 1952 the world's largest human centrifuge.

-The primary runway had apparently been lengthened at some point prior to 1957 for jet operations,
+The primary runway was apparently lengthened at some point between 1950-57 for jet operations,

 as the 1957 PA Aeronautical Chart (courtesy of Mike Keefe)